Albert L. Farr

-Albert Lincoln Farr (October 8, 1871—July 12, 1947) was an American architect, who was known for his designed residences in the Craftsman and Georgian styles.
+Albert Lincoln Farr (October 8, 1871–July 12, 1947) was an American architect, who was known for designing residences in the Craftsman and Georgian styles.
 He was active in the San Francisco Bay Area.
 Farr was part of the firm Farr & Ward.

 Early life

 Born in Omaha, Nebraska, his early childhood was spent in Yokohama, Japan.
 The Farr family returned to the United States, and settled in Oakland in the San Francisco Bay Area and he attended Oakland High School.
 Farr lived at various times in San Francisco (at 2528 Union Street), and also briefly in Berkeley, settled in Piedmont, and Oakland.

 Career

 From 1909 through the end of his career he maintained an office at 68 Post Street in San Francisco.

 Farr earned his architecture license in 1901, one of the first in California.
 He took on Joseph Francis Ward as an associated architect partner in 1922, eventually naming his firm Farr & Ward.
 Farr and his firm designed buildings throughout the San Francisco Bay Area, particularly in the San Francisco neighborhoods of Russian Hill, Pacific Heights, Sea Cliff, and St. Francis Wood.
 Many of his designs involve a facade of brown wooden shingles.

 The Sundial Lodge, also known today as the L’Auberge Carmel, a Relais & Châteaux property, is a historic Medieval Revival hotel in Carmel-by-the-Sea, California.
 It was designed by Farr and was built in 1929–1930, by master builder Michael J. Murphy.
 It was designated as an important commercial building in the city's Downtown Historic District Property Survey, and was recorded with the Department of Parks and Recreation on December 5, 2002.